radiocosmology/alpenhorn/demo/demo-script.md

 ```

 We'll need another archive node with this file on it if we want the deletion to happen.
 So, let's
-create the final storage host, `alpen3`.
+set up the final storage host, `alpen3`.

-First let's set up the storage node in the database.
-We can make this one an archive node when we
+First let's create the storage node in the database.
+We'll make this one an archive node when we
 create it:
 ```
 alpenhorn node create demo_storage3 --create-group --archive --root=/data --host=alpen3 \